is1200-example-projects/mcb32tools/README.md

 and the number.
 Insering a space inbetween will build with **all** the threads, which will bring down your system to the out of memory killer.

+After the build completes, the toolchain is installed on your system.
+To make a self extracting package suitable for binary distribution, run `make release`.
+A self extracting tarball will be placed in the root directory of the repository.

 ### If a build fails
 If the build process is aborted while running, you may have the build tree in a bad state.
 It is recommended that you run `make clean`, remove the `downloads` directory